Suzy Parker, Supermodel

 Suzy Parker wearing beige button-front suit with white flowered hat, both from Christian Dior

 Parker worked non-stop for Vogue, Revlon, Hertz, Westinghouse, Max Factor, Bliss, DuPont, Simplicity, Smirnoff, and Ronson shavers, to name a few.
-She was on the covers of about 70 magazines around the world, including Vogue, Elle, Life, Look, Redbook, Paris Match and McCall‘s.
+She was on the covers of about 70 magazines around the world, including Vogue, Harper’s Bazaar, Elle, Life, Look, Redbook, Paris Match and McCall‘s.
 Suzy refused to take her profession entirely seriously, maintaining that she was no more than “an animated clothes hanger.”

 Avedon introduced her to Funny Face director Stanley Donen, who gave her a cameo, suggested she be screen-tested, and cast her in his 1957 Kiss Them For Me, opposite Cary Grant.
 But her vivacity and loquacity did not register in moving pictures (she felt “she wasn’t the actress she wanted to be”) and her short movie career was as lovely decoration in Ten North Frederick (1958) with Gary Cooper, The Best Of Everything (1959) starring Joan Crawford, and The Interns (1962) with Cliff Robertson.
 She had guest appearances on The Twilight Zone and Night Gallery.